softfire-eu/softfire-eu.github.io/docs/monitoring-manager.md

 # Monitoring Manager

-This is a SDN Manager page
+This is Monitoring Manager page

 ## Monitoring resource